xability/a11y_ds_course/course_materials/day_5/day_5_notes.md

 ### When to Use a Histogram:
 - Use when you want to understand the distribution of a numeric variable (e.g., distribution of ages in a population).
 - Use to identify patterns such as skewness, modality (e.g., unimodal, bimodal), and the presence of outliers.
+A note for those who do not want to look up the definitions.  skewness relates to if the data is right left or balanced.
+And unimodal means there is a piak in the data.
+Bimodal means there are two peaks.
+    I wonder if there can be more if you have lots of intervals.

 ### Best for:
 - Continuous or numeric data.
 - Analyzing the distribution of data.